dashpay/docs/docs/user/developers/integration.rst

    Transactions was split into two fields: ``version`` and ``type`` (each consisting of 2 bytes).

-4. Refer to the `Special Transactions <https://dashcore.readme.io/docs/core-ref-transactions-special-transactions>`__ section of the Dash developer reference for additional detail on these data types, e.g. <variable int>.
+4. Refer to the :ref:`Special Transactions <core:ref-txs-special-txs>`
+   section of the Dash developer reference for additional detail on these data types, e.g. <variable int>.